 For rates and fees of The Platinum Card® from American Express, please click here .

-Please Note: Information about the Secured Mastercard® from Capital One and The Platinum Card® from American Express have been collected independently by TheSimpleDollar.com.
+Please Note: Information about The Platinum Card® from American Express have been collected independently by TheSimpleDollar.com.
 The issuer did not provide the details, nor is it responsible for their accuracy.

 Editorial Note: Compensation does not influence our recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view our disclosures, click here.
 Opinions expressed here are the author’s alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser’s page for terms & conditions.